 A non-student (friends, parents, and relatives, etc.,) wishing to visit a student in the residence halls can do so between 9:00 a.m. to 12:00 a.m. by having their host sign them in and providing a proper photo identification to the Office of Residential Life staff at the front desk office located in the Building.
+All visitors must sign in every time they enter the building and sign out every time they leave.
 Nonstudent visitor(s) must leave the Halls and campus by 12 midnight.